ihavalyova/DiAtomic/README.md

   by solving the radial Schrodinger equation
 - compute the transition frequencies and line intensities when PECs or term values are available
 - fit of the computed energy levels to the experimental data

-It supports object-oriented approach with easy to use functionality and efficiently vectorized code.

 **To install**: call Python pip from the command line: